dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 </note>
 ```

-Different note types can be defined by changing the type qualifier.
+Different note types can be defined by changing the type qualifier keyword.

 ```markdown
 !!! info